 For both of these parking lots, you'll need to use the same credit card to enter and leave the lot with your car.

 Channelside Lot Directions

-To get to the Channelside parking lot on Necco St (marked in blue on the map above) from the hotel, turn right onto Summer St, and turn left onto D Street.
-After the bridge (third traffic light), turn left onto Congress St, go to the 4th traffic light and turn right onto A Street, go under Summer St overpass and take the first right onto Melcher St and take your first left on to Necco St. Go forward a short block and the entrance to the parking lot will be on your your right.
+To get to the Channelside parking lot on Bineford St (marked in blue on the map above) from the hotel, turn right onto Summer St, and turn left onto D Street.
+After the bridge (third traffic light), turn left onto Congress St, go to the 4th traffic light and turn right onto A Street, go under Summer St overpass and take the second right onto Bineford St. Go forward a short block and the entrance to the parking lot will be on your your right.

-$20 per day.
-From the airport, you can take the Silver line back to the hotel.
+From the airport, you can take the Silver Line back to the hotel.

 To get to the airport garages, take the Mass Pike (I-90) east to the airport and then follow the signs to parking.

 If you have a vehicle that won't fit in the parking garage, you can park overnight at one of VPNE's parking lots.
 If your vehicle is too tall, you can park at the 390 Congress St. Lot.
 You can also park oversize vehicles in the BCEC lot during the day.
 For overnight, parking you can park oversize vehicles at the Channelside lot (if you have a large vehicle, you might need to pay for two parking spaces), if there is room (they're usually full during business hours).